cds-swinburne/Hartoyo-et-al-2020-DATA-n-CODE/README.md

 A full description of the techniques is described in the following manuscript:

-"<b>Inferring a simple mechanism for alpha-blocking by fitting a neural population model to EEG spectra</b>" by Agus Hartoyo, Peter Cadusch, David Liley, and Damien Hicks
+"<b>Inferring a simple mechanism for alpha-blocking by fitting a neural population model to EEG spectra</b>" by Agus Hartoyo, Peter Cadusch, David Liley, and Damien Hicks, doi: https://doi.org/10.1101/2020.01.20.912386

 ## Datasets